changlin31/AutoProg-Zero/README.md

 ![post](./sample_grid.png)

-We use AutoProg-Zero for fine-tuning on Vision Transformers, Diffusion Transformers(DiTs) and Stable Diffusion Models.
+We use AutoProg-Zero for fine-tuning on Vision Transformers(ViTs), Diffusion Transformers(DiTs) and Stable Diffusion(SD) Models.
 AutoProg-Zero shows excellent fine-tuning performance on different models and different datasets, significantly shortens the fine-tuning time, which outperforms other training methods on the class-conditional Oxford Flowers, CUB-Brid, ArtBench and Stanford Cars.